 Dear Aunt Vadge,

-I had BV in the past, and I have a new partner now and I’m wondering, am I supposed to tell my partner about this?
-I want to be honest, and it might come back, so I’m just not sure if I should say something or not.
+I had BV in the past, and I have a new partner now.
+Am I supposed to tell them about it?
+I want to be honest, and it might come back, so I’m not sure whether to say something.

 Worried